amruth790/BigDataFrameworks/README.md

 - Running SQL queries using `spark.sql()`
 - Performing joins, grouping, and filtering in SQL
 - Integrating SQL-style queries with DataFrame transformations

+# 6
+# Spark Joins & DataFrame Relationships

+**File:** `spark_joins.py`

+**Overview:**
+Explores multiple types of joins in PySpark, including inner, left, right, full outer, semi, and anti joins.
+Demonstrates how to combine DataFrames based on matching keys, handle missing data, and understand which rows are preserved in each join type.

+**Skills demonstrated:**
+- Performing joins with `join()` on DataFrames
+- Understanding join behavior and data relationships
+- Handling nulls and missing records
+- Using semi and anti joins for filtering operations